tiwaryash/100x-assignment/backend/README.md

 - RESTful API endpoints for chat functionality
 - Integration with Groq LLM API for natural language responses
-- Integration with ElevenLabs API for high-quality text-to-speech
+- Integration with Hume AI API for empathic, natural text-to-speech
 - CORS-enabled for frontend communication
 - Environment-based configuration